 - Always keep children away from the kettle when in use.

 - Never touch the outside of the kettle nor fire-base when in use as they will be HOT.

 - Use surplus water to extinguish fire.
 After use, allow time for all items to cool fully before storing away.

 Note: Do not store water in the kettle.
 The Kettle is not designed to replace your water bottle and should be carried upright when filled with water.
 Empty the kettle of all water after use and store in a dry location.
 When in storage, the whistle should be left out of the spout to allow air to circulate through the water chamber.

 CLICK HERE FOR INSTRUCTION LEAFLET (PDF)

-A few small leaks may occur at rivet points (Aluminium Kettles) or the bottom seam when new, however they will usually seal themselves after several uses.
+NOTE: A few small leaks may occur at rivet points (Aluminium Kettles) or the bottom seam when new, however they will usually seal themselves after several uses.